3.3. Sources of Criminal Law: Federal and State Constitutions

 State Constitutions

 States’ constitutions, similar to the federal constitution, set forth the general organization of state government and basic standards governing the use of governmental authority.
 Although the federal constitution is preeminent because of the Supremacy Clause, state constitutions are still significant.
 State constitutional rules are supreme as compared to any other rules coming from all other state legal sources (statutes, ordinances, administrative rules) and prevail over such laws in cases of conflict.
 The federal constitution sets the floor of individual rights, but states are free to provide more individual freedoms and protections that are granted by the federal constitution.
-State constitutions are defined and interpreted by state courts, and even identical provisions in both the state and federal constitution may be interpreted differently.
+State constitutions are defined and interpreted by state courts, and even identical provisions in both the state and federal constitutions may be interpreted differently.
 For example, the state constitution’s guarantee to be free from unreasonable searches and seizures may mean that, under state law, roadblocks established to identify impaired, intoxicated drivers are impermissible, but under the federal constitution, these roadblocks are permitted and are not deemed to be unreasonable seizures.

 Comparing Cases Exercise